A Father's Watch: Reception

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B+, stating "It’s the moment Bart loses that watch that does it.
 'A Father’s Watch' improbably winds together three story strands into a satisfyingly unified whole episode.
 I say 'improbably' because The Simpsons’ latter-day tendency to cram three potentially show-carrying plot devices into one undercooked outing is a constant, baffling weakness.
 But here, Marge’s worry about Bart’s perpetual underachiever status, Lisa’s scheme to undermine the resulting parental obsession with overpraising, and Bart’s relationship with his grandpa (cemented by the gift of a family heirloom), are all tended with care.
-Credit goes to first-time Simpsons writer Simon Rich, of Saturday Night Live and Man Seeking Woman fame, who roots each storylines’ comic turns in the characters, all while coming up with some plain old good jokes, both in the meat of the episode, and in the fiddly bits around the margins...There’s a care in all the aspects of 'A Father’s Watch' which is most refreshing."
+Credit goes to first-time Simpsons writer Simon Rich, of Saturday Night Live and Man Seeking Woman fame, who roots each storyline's comic turns in the characters, all while coming up with some plain old good jokes, both in the meat of the episode, and in the fiddly bits around the margins...There’s a care in all the aspects of 'A Father’s Watch' which is most refreshing."

 Tony Sokol of Den of Geek gave the episode three out of five stars, stating "Good lines, very funny lines, not quite as ever-flowing as has been this season’s usual.
 But a show about positive reinforcement doesn’t need quite so many lines to make the point.
 It just has to make the point repeatedly.
 Or in song, as Homer does often."

+Tyler Clark of Consequence named this episode as the best episode of the season.
+Clark highlighted the commentary on parenting experts and the bond between Bart and Grampa.
+He also would have liked to have seen a full episode featuring the frogs.

+In 2023, GameSpot named this episode as one of the 15 best episodes from seasons 20 through 34.

+Viewing figures

 "A Father's Watch" scored a 1.0 rating with a 3 share and was watched by 2.40 million people, making it Fox's highest-rated show of the night.

+Awards and nominations

 Simon Rich was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 70th Writers Guild of America Awards for his script to this episode.